amirhshokri/laravel-filterable/README.md

 }
 ```

-2 - Use the `operatorMapper()` method to map operators to database equivalents:
+2 - Use the `operatorMapper()` method to map operators to their database equivalents:

 |     **Supported Operator**     |  **Mapped Version** |
 |:-------------------------------|---------------------|